-Answer: There can be so many reason why your palm is not feeling well.
-There could be incorrect watering, nutrient deficiency, cold snaps, insects, diseases and etc. I would recommend starting with the watering.
+Answer: There can be so many reasons why your palm is not feeling well.
+There could be incorrect watering, nutrient deficiency, cold snaps, insects, diseases, etc. I would recommend starting with the watering.
 How much water is it getting?
 Is the soil moist enough?
 Was the summer too hot?

-Inspect to see if there any insects present or some sort of fungus.
+Inspect to see if there are any insects present or some sort of fungus.
 What fertilizer are you using?
-I would recommend using high quality fertilizer with a slow release formula.
+I would recommend using high-quality fertilizer with a slow-release formula.
 It could also be a cold winter.
 Here is an article I wrote on how to save a dying palm tree. ~Susan Brian

 Question: Hello.
 Wondering if you could help.
 My husband and I purchased two Palmetto Palms (about 15′) and had them planted about 2 weeks ago.
 One of them is doing really well, it is very and has new growth.

 The other one is not doing as well, it seems to have turned a light brown color at the top.
 We have been watering them at least once a day.
 The weather here has been slightly cooler than usual in GA for this time of year (30s at night).

 We were worried and the company we purchased from only gives a limited warranty.
 Just wanted to see if anyone may have some advice or know if there is any reason to worry.
 Thanks so much for your time!